it-projects-llc/addons-dev/fleet_booking/README.rst

     - License Type
     - License Number

-Adds partner age restriction (must be 21 or elder) if he/she is customer (is customer field).
+Adds partner age restriction (must be 21 or elder) if he is customer (is customer field).

 ----------------
  Vehicle Rental